visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Integration Direction
 """""""""""""""""""""

 Sets the integration direction through time.
-Options are:

-Forward
-    Integrate forward in time.

-Backward
-    Integrate backward in time.

-Both
-    Integrate both forward and backward in time, producing two integral curves.

-Forward Directionless
-    Integrate forward in time assuming a directionless vector field.

-Backward Directionless
-    Integrate backward in time assuming a directionless vector field.

-Both Directionless
-    Integrate both forward and backward in time assuming a directionless vector field, producing two integral curves.
+The user can choose from a combination of forward, backward, and directionless.
 Eigen vectors are an example of a directionless vector field.
 To integrate using a directionless field requires that any orientation discontinuity be corrected prior to linear interpolation.
 That is, all vectors must be rotated to match the orientation of the trajectory.
-The ICS will do this processing for standard fields (e.g non-higher order elements).
+The ICS code will do this processing for standard fields (e.g non-higher order elements).

 Integrator
 """"""""""